Tulip Siddiq: Recognition

 In January 2013, Siddiq was named in the "British Bangladeshi Power & Inspiration 100".
 In December 2014, she was named by The Guardian as "one to watch" in British politics.
 In April 2015, The Sunday Times described her as one of the "rising stars" of the Labour Party.

+Controversies

+Remarks to Channel 4 producer

+In November 2017, Siddiq apologised for offensive remarks directed at a pregnant Channel 4 producer.
+The incident occurred after the producer questioned Siddiq about her perceived failure to address the enforced disappearance of British-trained barrister Mir Ahmad Bin Quasem in Bangladesh during her aunt Sheikh Hasina's tenure as Prime Minister, a government widely criticized for human rights abuses and authoritarian rule.
+Siddiq said that she could not answer, having no place in Bangladeshi intelligence or government, nationality or citizenship, being a British-born UK citizen working in the British government.